- 1 Overview

 (281 YE - 300 YE) The Second Interregnum

 After James' reign, a period of relative peace settled on the Empire.
-The borders were reinforced, relationships between the Senate, the Synod and the Military Council achieved a degree of status quo, and both the Conclave and the Bourse focused on their own interests.
+The borders were reinforced.
+Relationships between the Senate, Synod and Military Council achieved a degree of status quo.
+The Conclave and the Bourse focused on their own interests and were free to explore new avenues.
 Modern scholars suggest that this was a period of increasing complacency and introspection for the Empire, but others point to the high quality of life for most citizens, the various advances in magic, the arts and technology, and consider it a golden age built on the solid foundations laid by Emperor James' reign.

 (300 YE - 318 YE) Reign of Empress Deanne